top of page

 Preheat the oven to 200c.
 Rinse and prepare the vegetables for cooking.
 Then finely chop the garlic (or use crushed), and cover with the avocado oil; add the seasonings, and set aside to marinade.
 Meanwhile, chop the sweet potatoes into chunks.
 I like to leave the skin on for the added nutrients, but it is just as good without, so prepare as you enjoy it.
 Then, tear the kale leaves into smaller sections.
 If you are using chicken or another protein such as tofu, prepare it into chunks or diced pieces ready for the next step.

-If I can leave you with one last thought, with the right diet and nutrition, you can feel confident and optimistic about managing your hormonal and bodily changes during menopause.
-Focus on the foods (not diets) that deeply nourish and will provide your body with the complex cocktail of nutrients it needs every day to pass through this phase of Life with a wink and a smile!
+If I leave you with one thought, it’s that with the right menopause friendly-diet and nutrition, you can feel confident and optimistic about navigating the hormonal and physical changes of menopause.
+Focus on foods (and not restrictive diets) that truly nourish, providing your body with the full range of nutrients it needs to move through this phase of life with energy, balance, and even a wink and a smile!

 Healthy + happiness,